Rural Legends

 São Lourenço do Barrocal

-São Lourenço do Barrocal is, first and foremost, a 200-year-old, 2,000-acre agricultural estate in Portugal’s spectacular Alentejo countryside.
-Today, the estate is still an organic farm, producing wine, fruits, and other foodstuffs, but much of its infrastructure has been put to new use as a tranquil and quietly stylish luxury boutique hotel — barns, outbuildings, even an olive press have been transformed for use as hotel rooms, suites, cottages, and a spa, while the stables contain horses for guests’ use.
+São Lourenço do Barrocal is a 200-year-old, 2,000-acre agricultural estate in the spectacular Alentejo countryside.
+The estate is still an organic farm, producing wine, fruits, and other foodstuffs, but much of its infrastructure has been put to new use as a tranquil, stylish luxury boutique hotel — barns, outbuildings, even the stables and an olive press have been transformed for guest stays.

 Noah Surf House